miekg/20in20.london/md/how.md

 : Thursday 25th May 2017 - from sunrise to midnight.

 Where:
-: City of London and surroundings.
+: The City of London and surroundings.

 What:
 : Our 45 guides will provide a choice of walks to 800 people, or more: